HB47x/EDR-Lockpick/README.md

 # HBKill
-Rootkit that will Kill protected processes related to EDR &amp; much more
+Rootkit that will Kill protected processes & much more